damirrakhymberdi/damirrakhymberdi/README.md

 # 👋 Hi, I'm Damir
-I'm a frontend web developer passionate about building clean, responsive, and user-friendly websites.<br/>
+I'm a web developer passionate about building clean, responsive, and user-friendly websites.<br/>

 💻 I work with **HTML**, **CSS**, and **JavaScript** to create modern interfaces with smooth user experiences.<br/>
 🔧 I enjoy turning ideas into real projects and constantly learning new tools and best practices in web development.<br/>